iaconogi/bigSCale2/Readme.md

 As an example we now transform the dataset of 2 millions cells of the recent work: [The single-cell transcriptional landscape of mammalian organogenesis](https://www.nature.com/articles/s41586-019-0969-x).

-At the moment the iCells work with the output of CellRanger, which is sparse matrix file.
+At the moment the iCells works with either .mex files or .h5 files, which are the typical outputs of CellRanger.
 We download the 2M cells counts *gene_counts.txt* from [here](https://oncoscape.v3.sttrcancer.org/atlas.gs.washington.edu.mouse.rna/downloads).
-This file is in the .mex format, one of the possible outputs of CellRanger.
+This file is in the .mex format.

 We now create the iCells, setting to reduce to approximately 15K cells: